 Follow manufacturer weight limitations

-Towing capacity is determined by factors such as engine type, axle configuration, drivetrain, chassis, suspension, tires, hitch type, and trailer type.
+Towing capacity is determined by factors including engine type, axle configuration, drivetrain, chassis, suspension, tires, hitch type, and trailer type.
 Even after determining towing limits, remember to account for the weight of all occupants and items in the vehicle itself.
-Some vehicles have a sticker on the side of the driver-side door that includes towing information, but the owner’s manual should also contain the same information.
-There are a variety of specifications you need to know to ensure you don’t exceed your vehicle’s limits or load a trailer improperly.
+Some vehicles have a sticker on the side of the driver-side door that includes towing information.
+In addition, the owner’s manual should also contain the same information.
+There five towing terms to know to ensure you don’t exceed your vehicle’s limits or load a trailer improperly.

-- GVWR, is the Gross Vehicle Weight Rating – the maximum weight your vehicle can carry.
+- GVWR (Gross Vehicle Weight Rating) the maximum weight your vehicle can carry.

-- GCWR, is the Gross Combined Weight Rating – the weight limit of everything including the trailer.
+- GCWR (Gross Combined Weight Rating) is the weight limit of everything including the trailer.

-- GAWR, is the Gross Axle Weight Rating, which is the weight limit for each axle.
+- GAWR (Gross Axle Weight Rating) which is the weight limit for each axle.

 - Curb Weight is the weight of the vehicle including all fluids.